a-avishka/awesome-video-player/README.md

 # Video-Player
-A video player built entirely from Java and JavaFX which when a folder is chosen plays all the videos in the folder and the ones in sub-folders inside that chosen folder in alphabetical order or in numerical order.
+A video player built from Java and JavaFX which when a folder is chosen plays all the videos in the folder and the ones in sub-folders inside that chosen folder in alphabetical order or in numerical order.
 I built this player as at the time I couldn't find a player with that functionality and the main purpose I built this for was to watch the downloaded tutorials which are arranged in folders and can also be used to watch tv-series which are arranged  in folders by seasons under a main folder.

 #Whats special about this player
 1. Allows you to play all videos even the ones in sub-folder in a main folder in order.